Platonic-Systems/generics-sop-examples/doc/edit.md

     Route_Blog br -> "blog" </> encodeRoute br
 ```

-There is nothing we can do about `PostSlug` instance because it is not an ADT, but we *do* want to generically implement `encodeRoute` for both `BlogRoute` and `Route` generically.
+We can do nothing about the `PostSlug` instance because it is not an ADT, but we *do* want to implement `encodeRoute` for both `BlogRoute` and `Route` generically.

 ### Identify the general pattern

-After writing the implementation manually, the next step is to make it as general as possible.
+Once you have written the implementation manually, the next step is to make it as general as possible.
 Try to extract the "general pattern" behind these manual implementations.
-Looking at the instances above, we can conclude the general pattern as follows:
+Looking at the instances above, we can conclude the general pattern exists as follows:

-- To encode `Foo_Bar` in a datatype `Foo`, we drop the `Foo_`, and take the `Bar`.
-Then we convert it to `bar.html`.
+- To encode `Foo_Bar` in a datatype `Foo`, we drop the `Foo_` and take the `Bar`.
+Then, we convert it to `bar.html`.
-- If a sum constructor has arguments, we check that it has exactly one argument (arity <=1).
-Then call `encodeRoute` on that argument, and append it to the constructor's encoding using `/`.
+- If a sum constructor has arguments, we check that it possesses exactly one argument (arity <=1).
+Then, we call `encodeRoute` on that argument and append it to the constructor's encoding using `/`.
-  - For example, to encode `BlogPost_Post (PostSlug "hello")` we first encode the constructor as `"post"`, then encode the only argument as `encodeRoute (PostSlug "hello")` which reduces to `"hello.html"`, thus producing the encoding `"post/hello.html"`.
-Finally when encoding `Route_Blog br` - this gets encoded ito `"blog/post/hello.html"`, inductively.
+  - For example, to encode `BlogPost_Post (PostSlug "hello")`, we first encode the constructor as `"post"`.
+Then, we encode the only argument as `encodeRoute (PostSlug "hello")`, which reduces to `"hello.html"`, thus producing the encoding `"post/hello.html"`.
+Finally, when encoding `Route_Blog br`, it gets inductively encoded into `"blog/post/hello.html"`.

 ### Write the generic version

 Having identified the general pattern, we are now able to write the generic version of `encodeRoute`.
-Keep in mind the above pattern while you follow the code below.
+Keep in mind the above pattern while you follow the code below:

 ```haskell
 gEncodeRoute :: Generic r => r -> FilePath